nanoix9/2019Papers/ai/will-ai-destroy-humankind.md

 There are two possible alternative reasons for an AI agent out of humans' supervision and monitoring.
 One is that it is complex enough so that it is impossible to predict and control every aspect of its behavior.
 In this case, AI agents do not hide or escape from humans' control on purpose.
 It is not because of AI's super intelligence but humans' limit in intelligence of controlling high complex objects.
 If this could happen, it implies that humans can create something complex enough and ultimately out of their control.
 In other words, the ability to control is less than the ability to create complexity.
 But really can we do that?

 Alternatively, another reason is that AI agents have the ability to cheat humans.
-In this case, the intelligence of AI agents must surpass humans' because you probably can not fool somebody smarter than you.
-Furthermore, since humans are not likely to deliberately create something to deceive themselves, AI must be able to self-improve and ultimately emerge the capability of disguising and cheating.
+In this case, since humans are not likely to deliberately create something to deceive themselves, AI must be able to self-improve and ultimately emerge the capability of disguising and cheating.
 This implies humans should create AI agents that can learn something they are not supposed to learn, which is a high intelligent status beyond our current capability.
 All existing AI algorithms, are **not really intelligent** -- they can do only what they are designed to do.
 On the other hand, a human can learn on arbitrary tasks, and even more, an infant can spontaneously start to learn without being told or designed what to learn.

 ## Growth and Reproducibility

 Are growth and reproducibility necessary for AI destroying humankind?
 Suppose an AI agent is out of control but can neither expand its zone of influence nor reproduce.
 It is possible for such AI agent to destroy humankind by coincidence.
 For example, if there is an AI program which controls the launching of nuclear weapons all around the world, it only requires one millisecond of lost control to destroy humankind.

 But this case is not likely to be true because we will probably not build an AI program controlling all nuclear weapons.
 Therefore, AI agents must be able to grow and reproduce otherwise the bugs of lost control can be fixed.
-The technical requirements for growth are far beyond what humans can do at the present.
-But for reproducibility, there are two different situations.
-If an AI agent is only a program, it is easy to copy itself; however, if it is tangible such as a robot, to replicate itself physically is more difficult because it need build the whole series of manufacture and assembly factories of all it parts and the end-product.

 # Motivation